 Developing a safety culture takes time, effort and perseverance.
 Safety beliefs and values must be aligned throughout the entire organization from the top down.
 OSHA states, “Top managers must be on board.
 If they are not, safety and health will compete against core business issues such as production and profitability, a battle that will almost always be lost.
 They need to understand the need for change and be willing to support it.”

 10 Benefits of a Positive Safety Culture

-When your business adopts a positive safety culture, it creates a win-win situation for both the business owner and the business’ employees.
+When your business adopts a positive safety culture, it creates a win-win situation for both the business owner and the business's employees.
 Here are the top 10 benefits of a positive safety culture:

-- Reduces workplace injuries and crashes and reduces workers’ compensation insurance costs.
-Workers’ Compensation insurance claims decrease, in turn lowering your EMR (emergency room rate).
+Reduces workplace injuries and crashes and reduces workers’ compensation insurance costs.
+Workers’ Compensation insurance claims decrease, in turn lowering your EMR (Experience Modification Rating).
 This is a benefit to any company required to prequalify to work as a lower rate gives you a better grade with your clients.

 Ensures protection of the organization’s most valuable asset – its people.

 Enables a company to win and retain business customers.